Honorable

 Coalition for Democracy, Tom Harb, Co-Chair, Nashville, TN

-Community Association, Philip Nima, Community Organizer, Salt Lake City, Utah
+Nile Community Association, Philip Nima, Community Organizer, Salt Lake City,

 Brooklyn